Finoozer/article-one/README.md

    Parents - 45 min; Friends - circa 2 hours; Work - 3 hours; School - 6 hours.
 Thing about how you will approach each task.
 Will you first take the trash out or go to the store?
 Where exactly do need to go in that store?
 How long is the document your boss gave you?

-   Now cut down the time for each task by about 30%.
-You will have it back in the next commandment, don't worry.

    Start doing the tasks in order.
 Since you have already planned all of the steps, all you need to do is execute them.
 Do them as fast as possible.

-4. **Non-routine tasks must be executed as effectively as possible**
+4. **Non-routine tasks must be executed as efficiently as possible**

-     Effectiveness is basically the concept of this whole article.
-Being effective does not mean half-assing tasks in favor of getting things done quickly.
-Requirements always come first!
+     Efficiency is basically the concept of this whole article.
+Being efficient does not mean half-assing tasks in favor of getting things done quickly.
+Effectiveness, before efficiency - requirements always come first.

      **Why:**